mikedh/trimesh/README.md

     import numpy as np
     import trimesh

+    # this list will be much longer if assimp is available
+    print(trimesh.available_formats())

     # load_mesh can accept a filename or file object,
     # however file objects require 'file_type' specified (eg. file_type='stl')
-    # on load, does basic cleanup of mesh, including merging vertices
+    # on load does basic cleanup of mesh, including merging vertices
     # and removing duplicate/degenerate faces
     mesh = trimesh.load_mesh('./models/unit_cube.STL')